Always consult a medical doctor or patient care specialist before using aminophylline.

 Tell your doctor if you have heart problems, lung disease, liver disease, kidney disease, stomach ulcers, or an overactive thyroid.
 The drug may affect lab tests and results, so let your doctor or dentist know you are taking this medication.
 Watch your blood sugar closely if you have high blood sugar or diabetes.

 It is advisable to limit your ingestion of caffeine because this drug may cause nervousness, shakiness, and a faster heartbeat.
 Consult with your doctor before you drink or smoke while using this medication.
-Consult with your doctor about any medications you are taking, before your treatment with aminophylline.
+Consult with your doctor about any medications you are taking.

 Driving or operating machinery is safe while using aminophylline as it does not cause dizziness or induce sleep.

 Your physician will prescribe your dose and schedule as this medicine is given through a needle placed in a vein.
 Do not exceed what they advise.
 Maximum dose of elderly patients (60 years of age or older) is 400mg/day.

 Aminophylline can have many possible interactions with other drugs, such as cimetidine, erythromycin, tacrine.